25 Things You Should Know About Nirvana

 Chad Channing, one of Nirvana's drummers before Dave Grohl, claimed that one day he asked Cobain what the song was about.
 "About a girl," was Cobain's reply.
 "Why don't you just call it that?"

-The girl in question was Cobain's girlfriend Tracy Marander, who asked why he wrote about everything—including Floyd the Barber from The Andy Griffith Show—but her.
+The girl in question was Cobain's girlfriend, Tracy Marander, who asked why he wrote about everything—including Floyd the Barber from The Andy Griffith Show—but her.
 Marander didn't even realize that she was the "girl" until she read the official biography of the band, Come as You Are: The Story of Nirvana, four years later.

 3. THERE WERE AT LEAST FIVE DIFFERENT DRUMMERS IN THE BAND BEFORE DAVE GROHL.

-4. NIRVANA'S FIRST SINGLE WAS WRITTEN BY A MEMBER OF THE BAND THAT BROUGHT US "VENUS."
+4. NIRVANA'S FIRST SINGLE WAS A COVER.

 Nirvana's first official release was a cover of "Love Buzz" by the Dutch rock band Shocking Blue.
 You know Shocking Blue not by "Love Buzz" but by their classic song "Venus," which reached #1 on the U.S. Billboard Hot 100 in February 1970 and sold 7.5 million copies.
 A 1986 Bananarama cover also topped the charts.
 "Love Buzz" however did neither of those things, for either Shocking Blue or Nirvana.